A Sensible Definition For SEO

 Search engines crawl billions of pages on the World Wide Web using web crawlers (also known as spiders or bots) following links from page to page.
 The discovered pages are then added to an index that search engines pull results from for particular search queries.
 In other words, search engines are searchable databases of web content, made up of two main parts:

 Every search engine aims to provide the best, most relevant search results to its users and they make money by providing paid search results.
 Each time someone clicks a paid search result, the advertiser pays the search engine.
-This is known as pay per click (PPC) advertising.
-More users translate into more ad clicks and more revenue for the search engines.
+This is known as pay-per-click (PPC) advertising and is what helps the search engines keep the lights on.

-However, SEO is primarily concerned with the free listings (also called organic) that appear in the search results, this being the reason why it is important to understand how search engines work.
+However, SEO is primarily concerned with the free listings (also called organic) that appear in the same search results, usually below the paid ones.
+Thus it is of paramount importance to make the distinction between the two in order to understand how search engines work.

 The discovery process begins with a known list of URLs and search engines can discover these in several ways: